-The prospectus submitted to the GSEC must be the version approved by the student's DAC and must be submitted together with the Submission of Dissertation Prospectus form.
+The prospectus submitted to the GSEC must be the version approved by the student's DAC and must be submitted together with the Submission of Dissertation Prospectus form (or e-mails from each DAC member acknowledging their approval).

 The GSEC will review the prospectus and may request changes to either the DAC or the prospectus.
 Once the GSEC has approved the prospectus, it will be submitted to the Graduate School registrar.